 iii) To respond to human needs by loving service;

-iv)To seek to transform unjust structures of society;
+iv)To seek to transform unjust structures of society; to challenge violence of every kind and to pursue peace and reconciliation;

 v) To strive to safeguard the integrity of creation and sustain and renew the life of the earth.